Ultimate auto repair labor guide

 2. Gather and record relevant information

 To buy the right parts and materials, you only need a car’s VIN number.
-It’s best to also record the vehicle’s year, make, model, submodel, engine type, and weight classes of trucks and vans.
+As per our expertise, it’s best to also record the vehicle’s year, make, model, submodel, engine type, and weight classes of trucks and vans.

 The reason being, the more detailed your auto repair estimate is, the better.
 Especially if you have to deal with a vendor who still uses an old system with missing data.